 Exploring professional development opportunities at Essex Dance Teachers Network © Rachel Cherry 2013

-Following a successful first three years, Arts Council England has committed funding for Royal Opera House Bridge until 2018.
+Arts Council England have committed funding for Royal Opera House Bridge for a further four years for the period 2018-22.
 This will be used to support networks and initiatives that expand and deepen arts and cultural opportunities for all young people across the region

 How we invest